3nws/yelp-camp/README.md

   ```sh
   npm install npm@latest -g
   ```
 - Install MongoDB [here](https://docs.mongodb.com/manual/administration/install-community/).
-(You can use MongoDB Atlas if you want.)
+(You can instead use MongoDB Atlas if you want.)

 ### Installation
 - Clone the project